Teaching Bio

 Professional Bio

-Prior to his appointment at SPC, Mr. Muehl taught instrumental studies at Alderson-Broaddus College.
-His primary responsibilities included Concert Band, Woodwind Ensemble, Woodwind Studio, Music Technology and Music Education courses.
+Prior to his appointment at SPC, Dr. Muehl taught instrumental studies at Alderson-Broaddus College, where his responsibilities included conducting the Concert Band, directing the Woodwind Ensemble, teaching the Woodwind Studio, and offering courses in Music Technology and Music Education.
+He also taught high school band and choir, and gained experience teaching string students through the Jefferson Academy in Columbus, Ohio.